chearon/dropflow/README.md

 Performance is a top goal and is second only to correctness.
 Run the performance examples in the `examples` directory to see the numbers for yourself.

-* 8 paragraphs with several inline spans of different fonts can be turned from HTML to image in 16ms on a 2012 MacBook Pro (`perf-1.ts`)
+* 8 paragraphs with several inline spans of different fonts can be turned from HTML to image in 7ms on a 2019 MacBook Pro and 16ms on a 2012 MacBook Pro (`perf-1.ts`)
-* The Little Prince (over 500 paragraphs) can be turned from HTML to image in under 300ms on a 2012 MacBook Pro (`perf-2.ts`)
+* The Little Prince (over 500 paragraphs) can be turned from HTML to image in under 150ms on a 2019 MacBook Pro and under 300ms on a 2012 MacBook Pro (`perf-2.ts`)
-* A 10-letter word can be generated and laid out (not painted) in under 80µs
+* A 10-letter word can be generated and laid out (not painted) in under 25µs on a 2019 MacBook Pro and under 80µs on a 2012 MacBook Pro (`perf-3.ts`)

 Shaping is done internally, as web browsers do, with [harfbuzzjs](https://github.com/harfbuzz/harfbuzzjs).
 Harfbuzzjs can achieve performance metrics similar to `CanvasRenderingContext2D`'s `measureText`, but it is not as fast.
-A smart implementation of text layout in Javascript that uses `measureText` (such as using a word cache, which is what Google Sheets does) will still be faster than overflow, but not significantly so, and possibly with correctness drawbacks (shaping boundaries can easily be chosen incorrectly).
+A smart implementation of text layout in Javascript that uses `measureText` (such as using a word cache, which is what GSuite apps do) will still be faster than overflow, but not significantly so, and possibly with correctness drawbacks (shaping boundaries can easily be chosen incorrectly without consulting the font).

-Faster performance can be achieved by using the hyperscript API, which creates a DOM directly and skips the typical HTML and CSS parsing steps.
+The fastest performance can be achieved by using the hyperscript API, which creates a DOM directly and skips the typical HTML and CSS parsing steps.
 Take care to re-use style objects to get the most benefits.
 Reflows at different widths are faster than recreating the layout tree.

 # HTML API